 - Place the egg whites in a clean, grease-free bowl and use an electric whisk (a stand mixer makes this even easier), whicking them until stiff and dry.

-- Add the sugar, a spoon at a time, whisking until the mixture is smooth, glossy and holds stiff peaks.
+- Add the sugar, a spoon at a time, whisking all the while until the mixture is smooth, glossy and holds stiff peaks.

 - Spoon the mixture onto the parchment.
 With the back of the metal spoon, spread it to just within the circle, making decorative swirls, leaving a shallow dip in the centre.

-- Bake for 1hr until the meringue base and sides are crisp.
+- Bake for 1hr until the meringue base and sides are crisp but not browned.
 Leave to cool on a cake rack – cracking is totally normal as it cools.

-- Whilst it is cooking prep your topping; for the simple version, just whip your cream until it is nice and stiff, and chop any large fruit into bite size pieces.
+- Whilst it is cooking prep your topping; for the simple version, just whip your cream until it is gently peaking, and chop any large fruit into bite size pieces.

-- Place the pavlova on a large serving plate and scatter with a couple of handfuls of your fruit.
+- Place the cooled pavlova on a large serving plate, spoon some cream on and smooth a layer across the centre.

-- Spoon the cream into the dip in the centre, spreading thickly and evenly almost to the edge
+- Spoon the rest of the cream into the centre, spreading thickly and evenly almost to the edge

 - Arrange the rest of your fruits on top (I find topping it a fab job for small helpers), decorate with a few mint leaves and a sieved shake of icing sugar if you’re feeling fancy.